 A subsequent Sept.
 6 filing by Stein's attorney confirmed that assertion and asked that his name be withdrawn from the appeal.
 No reason for the change was listed but some sources have indicated it is related to matters that have nothing to do with the project itself.

 Subsequent motions were filed and on Nov.
 1, a judge granted Stein's motion to withdraw as a defendant in the lawsuit.

 The case will continue

-But even if the appeal is amended, attorneys agree the legal case is almost certain to proceed.
+But even with the appeal amended, attorneys agree the legal case will proceed.

 “The text amendments approved by the Canton Planning and Zoning Commission go into effect regardless of Mr. Stein’s purchase of the property,” Moller wrote the Valley Press.
 “Because of this, my client has no choice but to push forward and continue his appeal of the poorly considered amendments.
 In maintaining his appeal, my client’s goal is to ensure that any potential future developer of the Collins Company property is not able to evade the Town’s regulations in the same manner as sought by Mr. Stein.
 My client has presented valid grievances that the leadership of the Town of Canton has failed address.
 We continue to be disappointed that these amendments were approved for the sole benefit of Mr. Stein, without consideration of the sacrifices to public safety that the approval of the amendments created.”

 Slater agreed the case would proceed but assert the commission would defend what he called good policy decisions.